M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Limitation Discussion

 \subsection{Evaluation Fully Conducted with MLLMs}

-All evaluation of model outputs was conducted using GPT-4o, Llama-3.3-70B-Instruct-Turbo, and Gemini 2.5 Pro.
+All evaluation of model outputs is conducted using GPT-4o, LLaMA-3.3-70B-Instruct-Turbo, and Gemini 2.5 Pro.
 While these models have demonstrated strong performance in general reasoning and medical question answering, they remain AI systems with inherent limitations.
 In complex or ambiguous cases, the model may misinterpret medical terminology, overlook subtle differences between options, or apply inconsistent grading criteria.
 Additionally, its judgments may be influenced by prompt wording or prior context, leading to potential evaluation bias.
-The absence of human cross-validation means that certain edge cases could be mis-scored, especially in domains requiring precise domain knowledge.
+The absence of human cross-validation may lead to incorrect scores, particularly in domains that require precise domain knowledge.

 Regarding circularity concerns, although using a greater variety of models may lead to further improvement, the current annotation workflow is already effective in ensuring high-quality annotations while minimizing model bias.
-Specifically, by integrating two models, GPT-4o and Gemini-2.5-Pro, through multiple processing steps and incorporating manual expert correction, the risk of dominance by a single model has been significantly reduced.
+Specifically, by integrating two models, GPT-4o and Gemini 2.5 Pro through multiple processing steps and incorporating manual expert correction, the risk of dominance by a single model has been significantly reduced.
 Moreover, the final evaluation is based on comparing outputs with the annotated ground truth, rather than relying on the model to generate judgments, further reducing the risk of circularity independently.